Ang3lB7te/Ang3lB7te/README.md

-will edit this later I'm lazy
+Hi
+Current fandoms:
+Blocktales, Forsaken, Phighting, FNAF, anything horror analogue
+I draw, and partake in other various crafts such as, making Kandi or anything I find on Pinterest as inspo I'm lazy and will edit this later

 <!--
 **Ang3lB7te/Ang3lB7te** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.